hoffie/hieratime/README.md

 vim with python support

 ## Platforms
-Until now, hieratime has only been tested on Linux; in theory it should run on other go-supported systems as well.
+Until now, hieratime has only been tested on Linux; in theory it should run on other python-supported systems as well.

 ## Installation
 - clone this repository